wardahmad/w07d01-HW13/README.md

 ## PRACTICE all that we've covered in class today
 - take a look at the js file included in this repository. follow each question and try to solve it.
+- you don't have to solve all the questions , understanding is all that matters!